GenericMappingTools/pygmt/doc/techref/environment_variables.md

-# Environmental Variables
+# Environment Variables

 PyGMT's behavior can be controlled through various environment variables.
 These variables can be set either in your shell environment or within your Python script using the {py:data}`os.environ` dictionary.

-Here we list the environment variables used by PyGMT.
-The environment variables are categorized into three groups:
+Here we list the environment variables used by PyGMT which are categorized into three groups:

 1. System environment variables
 2. GMT/PyGMT environment variables